-Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace
+Dancing on Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Samantha Giles

-Emmerdale actress Samantha Giles can also be rumoured to be desirous about showing on Dancing On Ice 2021.
+Emmerdale actress Samantha Giles can be rumoured to be curious about showing on Dancing On Ice 2021.

-The actress, who’s finest identified for taking part in Bernice Blackstock on the cleaning soap, can be following in the footsteps of costar Matthew Wolfenden, who gained the ITV skating competitors’s 2012 collection.
+The actress, who’s finest identified for enjoying Bernice Blackstock on the cleaning soap, can be following in the footsteps of costar Matthew Wolfenden, who gained the ITV skating competitors’s 2012 collection.

 Carly Stenson